dendronhq/handbook/handbook/templates.people.onboarding.hourly.md

 id: oHDMLnWc0MAjz6vVVZ5cX
 title: Hourly
 desc: ''
-updated: 1631558127274
+updated: 1631559002534
 created: 1631558117450
 ---

-- [ ] Please include two additional frontmatter fields that track the hours you've worked.
+If you are working hourly, please include two additional frontmatter fields that track the hours you've worked.
 It should look something like this:

 ```
 ---